 We need to take a pause from big ticket purchases and return to basics like infrastructure.
 A city with no debt, low taxes, and strong infrastructure sends a powerful signal to investors that it has its financial house in order and its priorities straight.

-Over the last four years – Council committed to keeping taxes increase as close to zero as possible.
-The tax levy has increased on average by about half-a-percent per year, while at the same time reducing the City’s debt by $20 million.
+Over the last four years – Council committed to keeping tax increases as close to zero as possible, while at the same time reducing the City’s debt by $20 million.

 It is the reason I voted “No” on the construction of a $7.2 million downtown parking garage and “No” on a multi-million dollar downtown riverfront tunnel.

 Parks, Bike Trails and Quality of Life